 Islam in the West today is no different from Christianity in the past.
 It still reflects values that hark back to the abandonment of mother right and the exercising of control over women arising out of the accumulation of wealth and its inheritance.
 The difference between Islam and Christianity, however, is Christianity has been forced to go through several convulsions due to the changing economic circumstances in the West and specifically the need for Contract, Choice and Consent to be established so as to ensure the smooth operation of the bourgeois capitalist system.

 Of the West, the devout Muslim would and does highlight our ‘shame’ and the weakness of our Christianity which has been shorn of anything other than supporting personal choice.
-But that is because our free market requires that.
+But that is because our free market requires that characteristic.
 Everything is about economics, today yesterday and forever.
 And the Muslim faithful take advantage of this economic reality too.
+The world is unfair and unequal and it offends people of faith….or it should do.

-The question for both sides in the cultural head to head is this.
-Once you have stripped out the faith belief and stare at the hard realities of these two sets of moral principles and values, one Christian the other Islamic you can see that the debate is really about which one is fit for purpose in the 21st century and that is down to economics and economics alone.
+The question on all sides in the cultural head to head is this.
+Once you have stripped out the faith belief and stare at the hard realities of these ancient moral principles and values, one Christian the other Islamic or whatever, you can see that the debate is really about which one is fit for purpose in the 21st century and that is down to economics and economics alone.

-The Jihadi who wants to destroy civilisation wants to bring coherence to his seventh-century social values by creating a seventh-century economic environment with the destruction of civilisation.
+The Within all faiths there are passionate and devout advocates for purity.
+The Jihadi who wants to destroy civilisation really wants to bring coherence to his seventh-century social values by creating a seventh-century economic environment with the destruction of “civilisation”.
 The shrouded woman advocating stoning adulterers or beating wives is a ghost from a bygone era still fighting to destroy rights that women lost over one thousand years ago to male power and dominion, before struggling to regain many of them back in the twenty-first century.
 But still not fully.

-Wearing the Hijab may simply be an example of seventh-century moral behaviour “virtue signalling” to people in the twenty-first century that “I’m more virtuous than you are because I’m covered”.
-The shrill Christian evangelicals with their Armageddon theology and the earnest men praying in a park are all playing a game……but it is simply a twenty-first-century economic one based on choice.
-We should all see through it and challenge the “theology” of it.
+Similarly, the shrill Christian evangelicals with their Armageddon theology and the earnest men praying in a park are making a statement are all are playing a game……but it is simply a twenty-first-century economic one based on free choice in a free country.
+We should all see what is going on and understand the “theology” of it.
 It’s only ancient economics after all.